-This meatball soup recipe is a great option for those who are looking to meal prep or make a large batch of food for the week.
+This easy stove top beef stew recipe is a great option for those who are looking to meal prep or make a large batch of food for the week.
 Frozen meatball stew can be easily stored in the fridge or freezer and reheated for a quick and easy meal.
 Plus, it is a great way to use up leftover ingredients and reduce food waste.

 Hearty & Filling Meatball Stew